devlinjunker/template.webpack.fend/README.md

 # LocalStorage DB App

-Example application for practicing webpack builds and adding plugins or other build tools
+Example application for practicing webpack builds and adding plugins or other build tools.

+Simple web interface for storing values in the Browser Local Storage.

 ## Dependencies